PauloRicardoKC/node-swagger/README.md

 <h3>Run Application</h3>
 At the terminal, run the command npm run dev.

+At the browser, navigate to http://localhost:3000/swagger/api-docs/.

 At the Postman, simulate the verbs [GET, POST, PUT, DELETE] to http://localhost:3000/brands or http://localhost:3000/cars.
-At the brownser, navigate to http://localhost:3000/swagger/api-docs/.